ruby-china/rails-guides/source/5_0_release_notes.md

      [Pull Request](https://github.com/rails/rails/pull/22288))

-*   New applications are generated with the evented file system monitor enabled on Linux and Mac OS X. The feature can be opted out by passing `--skip-listen` to the generator.
+*   New applications are generated with the evented file system monitor enabled on Linux and macOS.
+The feature can be opted out by passing `--skip-listen` to the generator.
     ([commit](https://github.com/rails/rails/commit/de6ad5665d2679944a9ee9407826ba88395a1003),
     [commit](https://github.com/rails/rails/commit/94dbc48887bf39c241ee2ce1741ee680d773f202))